jthingelstad/thingles.github.io/_posts/2004/2004-04-02-project-terabyte.md

 - Techie
 ---

-A couple of months ago, not that long after I decided I needed [gigabit networking at home](/thingelstad/got-gig), I decided that I also needed a terabyte of storage at home.
+A couple of months ago, not that long after I decided I needed [gigabit networking at home]{% link _posts/2004/2004-02-13-got-gig.md %}, I decided that I also needed a terabyte of storage at home.
 My reasons for this were:

   * I have my entire music collection, some 600+ CDs, stored as MP3 files on my network and use it all the time.
 (And I'm not talking 128kb MP3 here, I'm talking lame -alt-preset insane.